• Skip to primary navigation

 How much did it cost to make this doily wall art?

-This project is all repurposed items.
-From the canvass to the Mod Podge Glue, I pulled these altogether from my craft room supplies.
-So the cost was $0.00.
+This project uses repurposed items.
+From the canvas to the Mod Podge (Affiliate Link) Glue, I pulled everything from my craft room supplies, so the cost was $0.00.

 How long did it take to make this project?